reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 - The HTTP request method is GET, POST, or HEAD
 - The HTTP request contains a CORS safe-listed header: Accept, Accept-Language, Content-Language, Content-Type.
 - When using the Content-Type header, the only values allowed are: application/x-www-form-urlencoded, multipart/form-data, or text/plain
-- No event listeners are registered on any XMLHttpRequestUpload object
+- No event listeners are registered on any [XMLHttpRequestUpload](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/upload) object
 - No ReadableStream object is used in the request

 The browser sends the simple request as a normal request similar to the Same Origin request, and the `Access-Control-Allow-Origin` header is checked by the browser when the response is returned.

 ### Preflight Requests
 In contrast to simple requests, the browser sends preflight requests for operations that intend to change the state of existing resources in the server.
-We use the HTTP methods PUT and DELETE for these operations.
+We use the HTTP methods `PUT` and `DELETE` for these operations.

 These requests are not considered safe so the web browser first makes sure that cross-origin communication is allowed by first sending a preflight request before sending the actual request.
 Requests which do not satisfy the criteria for simple request also fall under this category.

 The preflight request is an HTTP `OPTIONS` method which is sent automatically by the browser to the server hosting the cross-origin resource, to check that the server will permit the actual request.
 Along with the preflight request, the browser sends the following headers:

-**Access-Control-Request-Method**: This is a list of HTTP methods of the request (e.g., GET, POST, PUT, DELETE) **Access-Control-Request-Headers**: This is a list of headers that will be sent with the request **Origin**: The origin header that contains the source origin of the request
+**Access-Control-Request-Method**: This is a list of HTTP methods of the request (e.g., `GET`, `POST`, `PUT`, `DELETE`) **Access-Control-Request-Headers**: This is a list of headers that will be sent with the request **Origin**: The origin header that contains the source origin of the request